 THESIS AND SUBMISSION

 There are a number of important tasks you need to complete before you submit your thesis.
 Failure to complete these tasks at the correct time may cause frustrating delays in examination of your thesis and graduation.
-Reviewing these tasks with your supervisor and the Faculty Research Office six months before you plan to submit your thesis can reduce the risk of these delays.
+Reviewing these tasks with your supervisor and the Faculty Research and Innovation Office six months before you plan to submit your thesis can reduce the risk of these delays.

 The following information highlights some key requirements.

 If you are not going to be able to submit your thesis by your latest completion date, you need to apply for an extension of candidature online via Sydney Student (access via MyUni - click on the Sydney Student icon on the left-hand side).

 Please ensure you attach a detailed Action Plan* that includes information on:

 1. Your progress towards the research goals listed in your previous action plan.

 2. Why you do not expect to be able to meet the deadline (including relevant supporting documents) and how any issues that prevented you from progressing have been dealt with/can be dealt with.

 3. Progress goals and detailed timetable for completion of your research.

 4. Any other issues concerning your research progress you wish to raise.